 - Racecourse - Calendar - Chinese Zodiac - Horse News - Tourist Info - Things To See - Home Page

-horseracing — lies in a floodlit oasis of green in the heart of Hong
+Wendesday night a floodlit oasis of green suddenly appears in the heart of Hong

 adrenaline-charged atmosphere of Happy Valley.
 With its tight tracks and